Why This Beach Destination Is So Popular With Insta-Models

 Grand Turk is a popular stop for many Caribbean cruises.
 The prime tourist attraction here is the Mega One Triton Shipwreck, a haunting vessel washed ashore during Hurricane Sandy in 2012.

 Time seems to have stopped on Salt Cay, a small island that's quiet and charming.
-You can easily bike around the island and while away your days picking seashells or snorkeling.
+You can easily bike around the island and while away your days picking seashells or snorkelling.

-Secluded in a National Park, Governor's Beach on Grand Turk is equally sensational experience for snorkeling or picnicking.
+Secluded in a National Park, Governor's Beach on Grand Turk is equally sensational experience for snorkelling or picnicking.

 This video shows you exactly what it feels like to land in paradise.
 Join us in our efforts to save up for a vacation like this.